SamR1/FitTrackee/docs/en/_sources/cli.rst.txt

   - the newly created account is already active.
   - the CLI allows to create users when registration is disabled.

-.. versionchanged:: 0.8.4

-User preference for interface language is added.

 .. cssclass:: table-bordered
 .. list-table::